 CHECK OUT KHALIL’S ID TIPS: 500 sq ft apartment?
 No sweat, here’s 5 design tips for a fabulous home

 2. Get a good real estate agent

 Not everything needs to be handled on your own, secure some help by hiring a reliable agent.
-Getting a neutral party involved is important as they do not have any emotional connection to your property and hence, can offer unbiased advice.
+Getting a neutral party involved is important as they do not have any emotional connection to your rental property and hence, can offer unbiased advice.

 Our agent’s tips went a long way in ensuring that our unit got rented out quickly at a fair market price – he was the one who pointed out that we should replace our toilet doors and get new starters for our fluorescent lights.

 We were truly blessed, our agent even went above the call of duty by helping us change the faulty master bedroom door and light bulb before the handover.
 In addition, a quality agent will help you to screen prospective tenants, saving you from dead-end leads.

 3. Do an inventory check & change faulty items

 Bolstered by our agent’s sharp eye, my mum and I decided to remove our rose-tinted glasses and view our unit with fresh eyes.
 Having lived in your first home for many years, you tend to accept your property’s flaws as a normality over time.

 For instance, we did not initially notice the dim lighting, the spotty toilet flush in the guest bathroom or the perpetually damp spot near our washing machine which caused an ugly stain over time (pictured below).

 Only after doing a thorough inventory check did we realise that there were at least a dozen things which would require replacing.
 Take note that faulty lighting and sub-par plumbing systems are more often than not the two main culprits in older homes.